Saturday, August 31, 2024

 • Andor (all of it)

-The Last Jedi, for example, recycles The Empire Strikes Back.
+Just as The Force Awakens regurgitates A New Hope, The Last Jedi recycles The Empire Strikes Back.
 It's so obvious, yet no one sees it (or they don't care).
 I still don't get why people swoon over this lacklustre film.
 It doesn't 'democratize' jedi or force powers: the jedi were shown to not have kids in the prequel trilogy already.
 Lucas set that up, so why this film gets the credit I have no idea.

 Star Wars unlike you've ever seen it before!